SUNRUSE/SprigganTS/README.md

 #### Code Metadata Generation

 TypeScript is generated for every asset.
 This means that your game code is aware of every asset, at compile-time.
-Missing, or incorrectly named assets are detected before the game runs and identified by the TypeScript compiler.
+Missing, or incorrectly named assets are detected before the game runs and raised as errors by the TypeScript compiler.

 #### Packaging